telerik/blazor-docs/components/textarea/overview.md

 * `Width` - the width of the component.
 See the [Dimensions]({%slug common-features/dimensions%}) article for more information.

+* `DebounceDelay` - `int` - Specifies the time in milliseconds between the last typed symbol in the input and the updating of the value.
+The default value is `150ms`.

 * Events - see the [Events]({%slug textarea-events%}) article for more information.

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article.